MyThemeShopTeam/WP-Review/readme.txt

 * Removed unnecessary scripts from the non WP Review admin pages
 * Fixed no space between HTML attributes
 * Fixed compatibility issue with Rank Math plugin
+* Fixed total rating disappearing issue if there are no features
+* Fixed inactive color issue bug if color filter is used in the theme

 = v5.0.8 (Oct 3, 2018) =
 * Fixed adding unnecessary custom field values if the review is not enabled in the post